 More top tips: How to bleed a radiator – our step-by-step guide

-A quick, low-cost way to disguise an ugly radiator is to paint it in the same colour as the wall behind it.
-Use a metal primer first, then cover with a solvent-based paint.
+Use a metal primer first, then cover with solvent-based paint.
 Once it has been painted, allow it to fully dry before you turn the radiator back on.
 Wilko sells a selection of specialist radiator paints.